 Mr. Robot, USA Network’s new summer cyber drama about a young computer engineer invited to join a mysterious group of misfit hackers in their quest to take down the EVIL CORPORATION responsible for his fathers’ death…

 …raises many complex questions, both about our increased reliance on the internet as a replacement for in-person communications, and our willingness to share personal information about ourselves online.
 Interestingly enough, however, the most important question it raises has nothing to do with either of these things.
 Peruse the message boards for Mr. Robot, and you’ll see very few posts on internet privacy, corporate data security, or all that philosophical mumbo jumbo.
 So what are all Mr. Robot fans actually talking about?
 Mr. Robot himself, obviously.

-Though the new series has much to offer its viewers in terms of intriguingly socially awkward and morally ambiguous characters, high stakes cyber crimes in the works, the ability to hack into someone’s Android cell phone without going to jail, and unpredictable plot twists, the real fun of watching Mr. Robot is trying to determine whether Mr. Robot actually exists at all.
+Though the new series has much to offer its viewers in terms of intriguingly socially awkward and morally ambiguous characters, high stakes cyber-crimes in the works, the ability to hack into someone’s Android cell phone without going to jail, and unpredictable plot twists, the real fun of watching Mr. Robot is trying to determine whether Mr. Robot (played by Christian Slater) actually exists at all.

-I mean, WE see him!
-The main character, Elliot, sees him.
+I mean, we see him!
+The main character Elliot (Rami Malek) sees him.
 We just aren’t entirely sure anybody else on the show actually does.
-In fact, it could be argued that Elliot, who, it is made very clear from the pilot episode, has some heavy-duty drug problems, serious social anxiety, and possible signs of mental illness, is the only person who ever interacts with Mr. Robot!
+In fact, it could be argued that Elliot, who it is made very clear from the pilot episode has some heavy-duty drug problems, serious social anxiety, and possible signs of mental illness, is the only person who ever interacts with Mr. Robot.